barakagb/gb-dl/README.md

 ## Change Log:
 ```
  Download only a specified section of the course
- Download only specified range of sections
+ Download an only a specified range of sections
  Show course info without downloading
  Added cookie authentication
  Downloading multiple courses from a file
  Load cookie from a text file
- Store cookie for future use
+ Store cookies for future use
  Auto load/detect stored cookie
- Auto load cookie from browser (firefox)
+ Auto load cookie from a browser (firefox)

 ```